Dermisfit0301/Business_Basics_case-study/README.md

 # Business_Basics_case-study
-In this repository there are the datasets  and th submission files for the Business Basics magazine case study.
+In this repository there are the datasets  and the submission files for the Business Basics magazine case study.
+In case if you want to know more about the context of the project here is the link to the linkedin post: